Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 How can I avoid paying tax on my bonus UK?

-If you don’t want to postpone accessing the money until you are pension-age, you may want to consider investing your net earnings into an ISA like a Stocks and Shares ISA, since this will allow you to invest the money in an investment portfolio that is tax efficient, according to your investment profile, as long as you don’t go over your personal allowance.
+If you don’t want to postpone accessing the money until you are pension-age, and you want to avoid paying income tax, you may want to consider investing your net earnings into an ISA, like a Stocks and Shares ISA, since this will allow you to invest the money in an investment portfolio that is tax efficient, according to your investment profile, as long as you don’t go over your personal allowance.
 As long as you stick within your personal annual ISA allowance of £20,000, your stocks and shares ISA contributions will be completely tax-free.

 Can I give my employee a tax free bonus?

-The only way for you to award your employee a tax free cash bonus is to pay the bonus into their pension scheme.
-In order to be able to do so, your employee must first agree to the bonus sacrifice.
+The only way for employers to award their employees a tax-free cash bonus is to pay the bonus into their pension schemes.
+In order to be able to do so, the employee must first agree to the bonus sacrifice.

-The tax rate that you will pay on your bonus will depend on the income bracket that you fall into in 2022:
+The tax rate that you will pay on your bonus will depend on the income bracket that you fall into in the 2024/2025 tax year:

 Frequently Asked Questions